 How do you stand out when applying for a job?
 Well, this could be a tough question to answer, but once you figure it out, it can give you a lead.
-While there are more than one ways to stand out, let’s discuss an easy one today- LinkedIn content creation!
+While there is more than one way to stand out, let’s discuss an easy one today- LinkedIn content creation!
 Creating content on LinkedIn is easy yet effort-intensive and time-consuming.
 That said, it is a great way to demonstrate knowledge as a subject matter expert and get noticed by the right people.

 However, not everyone is aware of the importance of content creation.
 So, anyone who chooses to create content builds a strong personal brand while becoming a part of a community that connects them to the right people.
 This also allows them to gain a competitive advantage and stand out from the job seeker pool.

 In this section, let’s have a look at the content creation process in detail to help you create high-quality content for your target audience.

 Before you start creating content, it is essential to identify the topics you will be talking about.
 These should primarily be based on your interest and target roles to allow the recruiters and hiring managers to find you for relevant roles.
 Remember, what you choose to talk about is what you will be known for.
 As mentioned earlier, content creation plays a crucial role in building your personal brand which greatly influences a target employer’s decision to hire you.
 Hence, start by shortlisting subjects that interest you and narrow down the list to the most relevant ones.

 Think about the audience you will be creating content for.
 Let’s say you are a digital marketer who is looking for a similar role.
 Now while you want to be noticed by employers, your target audience also includes the people benefitting from your content.
 These could be fellow digital marketers, SEO specialists, email marketing experts, and more.
 Once you have clarity on your target audience, explore what they like.